DexterHuang/Arclight-City/update-log.md

 -   Several miscellaneous bug fixes and improvements
 -   Improved item source hint, now you can purchase item directly from the popup if its available instead of redirecting to the NPC to find it manually
 -   Switching to use the latest AI model for translation and Chirp post generation. this should improve the quality of translation and Chirp post in natural language.

-### 0.0.32

--  Referral reward has been adjusted to include `Rare Upgrade Shard` and `Rare Level Shard` and excluded Universal Dollars, as there were several players trying to systematically abuse/exploit of the referral system using alts and or bots. this change is to prevent such abuse from happening again.

 ### 0.0.31